Reality bites EU's 'No More Morias' pledge

 Earlier this month, the first snow in years only added to the misery of those having to endure already cold and wet conditions.

-Generator-fed electricity is only available for a few hours a day and is mostly used to power lights and mobile telephone chargers.
+Generator-fed electricity is only available for a few hours a day and is mostly used to power lights and mobile telephones.

 "Even in the previous camp, in the first Moria, we had this problem.
-When it was winter, for the entire season we didn't have electricity," said Akeari.
+When it was winter, for the entire season we didn't have electricity," said Akbari.

 No electricity or running water